Receiving Commissions: Registering a Non-Active Firm with RIBO

 Why do I need to renew a non-active member firm registration?

 Similar to your individual registration, you are required to submit an annual renewal for your non-active firm registration and pay the applicable renewal fee.
-Individuals can complete a renewal for their registered non-active firm at the same time as completing their own renewal via the membership portal.
-Renewals may be completed beginning July 1st each year.
+Individuals can complete a renewal for their registered non-active firm at the same time as completing their own individual license renewal via the membership portal.
 Please note, all renewals must be completed by August 31 of each year otherwise the registration may become suspended, or the firm may be deregistered.

 Do I need to update Non-Active Member Undertaking if I change employers?

 Yes, you need to provide an updated Non-Active Member Undertaking if you change employers.
 You can email licensing@ribo.com an updated Non-Active Member Undertaking.
-Please note, you will also need to provide proof that the non-active firm has been added as an additional named insured under the active firm’s Professional Errors & Omissions policy.
+Please note, you will also need to provide a copy of the active firm’s Professional Errors & Omissions policy that has listed the non-active firm as an additional named insured.